kevbite/kevbite.github.io/_posts/2021-06-27-tracing-mongodb-queries-with-the-aws-x-ray-sdk-for-.net-in-csharp.md

 X-Ray is a great tool for AWS developers, It allows you to analyze and debug distributed applications by monitoring application traces which can include performance metrics of down stream components or services.

 ## X-Ray SDK for .NET
-s
-The X-Ray SDK for .NET already comes with a range of built handlers to allow you to trace segments within your application and push them to X-Rays.
+The X-Ray SDK for .NET comes with a range of built handlers to allow you to trace segments within your application and push them to X-Rays.

 These currently include:
 - [Instrumenting incoming HTTP requests](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-dotnet-messagehandler.html)